 Breast Asymmetry Correction (Poland Syndrome)

-If you have a size or shape difference between your breasts known as breast asymmetry or poland sydrome, we can improve it with surgery.
-Treatment may include a breast uplift, reduction or enlargement – all of which can be discussed with your consultant plastic surgeon at a free, no obligation consultation.
+If you have a size or shape difference between your breasts known as breast asymmetry or poland syndrome, we can improve it with surgery.
+Treatment may include a breast uplift, reduction or enlargement – all of which can be discussed with your consultant plastic surgeon at a free, no-obligation consultation.